 For these reasons, landlord insurance often won’t apply.

-Yes.
-Proper Insurance is one of the most talked about solutions for Airbnb owners as it is designed for short-term vacation rental properties and replaces homeowners insurance.
+The short answer is yes.
+Proper insurance is a solution for Airbnb owners.
+This coverage is meant for short-term vacation rental properties and replaces homeowners insurance.

 It covers buildings, contents, business income, and commercial liability.
-If the property doubles as your primary residence, personal liability is included.
+If the property doubles as your primary residence, then personal liabilities are included.

-However, it does not cover rentals where there is not a complete separation between the hosts and guests (also known as home sharing insurance).
-The risk is deemed too high, although the company says it is working on a solution.
+However, it does not cover rentals where there is not a complete separation between the hosts and guests.
+Also, this is known as home sharing insurance.
+Hence, the risk high, although the company mentioned that they’re working a solution for this particular matter.

-This type of insurance could be a good fit for Airbnb hosts who rent out their entire home while staying elsewhere, or for those who have separate dwelling units with separate entrances and facilities.
+This type of insurance could be a good fit for Airbnb hosts who rent out their entire home while staying elsewhere.
+Additionally, this type of insurance may also fit the needs of those who have separate dwelling units with separate entrances and facilities.